-On October 31, 2019, the Company entered into a global strategic oncology collaboration with Amgen (the "Amgen Collaboration Agreement") for the commercialization and development in China, excluding Hong Kong, Taiwan and Macao, of Amgen's XGEVA, KYPROLIS, and BLINCYTO, and the joint global development of a portfolio of oncology assets in
+On October 31, 2019, the Company entered into a global strategic oncology collaboration with Amgen (the "Amgen Collaboration Agreement") for the commercialization and development in China, excluding Hong Kong, Taiwan and Macao, of

-Amgen's pipeline, with BeiGene responsible for development and commercialization in China.
+Amgen's XGEVA®, KYPROLIS®, and BLINCYTO®, and the joint global development of a portfolio of oncology assets in Amgen's pipeline, with BeiGene responsible for development and commercialization in China.
 On January 2, 2020, following approval by the Company's shareholders and satisfaction of other closing conditions, the agreement became effective.

-Under the agreement, the Company is responsible for the commercialization of XGEVA, KYPROLIS and BLINCYTO in China for five or seven years.
+Under the agreement, the Company is responsible for the commercialization of XGEVA®, KYPROLIS® and BLINCYTO® in China for five or seven years.
 Amgen is responsible for manufacturing of the products globally and will supply the products to the Company at an agreed upon price.
 The Company and Amgen will share equally in the China commercial profits and losses during the commercialization period.
 Following the commercialization period, the Company has the right to retain one product and is entitled to receive royalties on sales in China for an additional five years on the products not retained.
-XGEVA was approved in China in 2019 for patients with giant cell tumor of the bone and a supplemental new drug application has been filed for prevention of skeletal-related events in cancer patients with bone metastases.
-Additionally, new drug applications have been filed in China for KYPROLIS as a treatment for patients with multiple myeloma and BLINCYTO a as a treatment for adult patients with relapsed or refractory acute lymphoblastic leukemia (ALL).
+XGEVA® was approved in China in 2019 for patients with giant cell tumor of the bone and a supplemental new drug application has been filed for prevention of skeletal-related events in cancer patients with bone metastases.
+In July 2020, the Company began commercializing XGEVA® in China.
+Additionally, new drug applications have been filed in China for KYPROLIS® as a treatment for patients with multiple myeloma and BLINCYTO® as a treatment for adult patients with relapsed or refractory acute lymphoblastic leukemia ("ALL").

 Amgen and the Company are also jointly developing a portfolio of Amgen oncology pipeline assets under the collaboration.
-In April 2020, two Amgen oncology pipeline assets were removed from the collaboration due to portfolio prioritization, and the parties expect that the development plan for the assets in the portfolio will continue to evolve over time.
 The Company is responsible for conducting clinical development activities in China and co-funding global development costs by contributing cash and development services up to a total cap of \$1,250,000.
 Amgen is responsible for all development, regulatory and commercial activities outside of China.
 For each pipeline asset that is approved in China, the Company will receive commercial rights for seven years from approval.
-The Company has the right to retain approximately one out of every three approved pipeline assets, other than AMG 510, for commercialization in China.
+The Company has the right to retain approximately one out of every three approved pipeline assets, other than sotorasib (AMG 510), Amgen's investigational KRAS G12C inhibitor, for commercialization in China.
 The Company and Amgen will share equally in the China commercial profits and losses during the commercialization period.
 The Company is entitled to receive royalties from sales in China for pipeline assets returned to Amgen for five years after the seven-year commercialization period.
-The Company is also entitled to receive royalties from global sales of each product outside of China (with the exception of AMG 510).
+The Company is also entitled to receive royalties from global sales of each product outside of China (with the exception of sotorasib).